benbotto/ProcessManipulator/README.md

 **This solution must be built in release mode**; it absolutely will not work in debug mode.

+I presented on the basics of game hacking at the 2016 CryptoNight convention.
+A recorded version of the presentation is available, [here: https://youtu.be/WMdGvJTzx4k](https://youtu.be/WMdGvJTzx4k).

 ##### Table of Contents
 - [Constructor](#constructor)
 - [WriteMemory](#writememory)